-Although pregnancy is probably the most joyful phase in a women’s life, it can be pretty tricky.
+Although pregnancy is probably the most joyful phase in a woman’s life, it can be pretty tricky.
 For women with pectus excavatum, the pregnancy period can be challenging.

 How much the deformity affects the pregnancy depends on the severity.
 In this blog post, I will write some helpful tips on how you can deal with pregnancy better.